Trade Union Act 1984: Effect

 The act limited the amount of industrial action by strengthening the requirements for a strike to be considered lawful.
 It also allowed the legality of the miners' strike to be questioned, as members of the National Union of Mineworkers were not given the chance to vote on this issue.

 As a result of this act, striking miners were not entitled to state benefits, thus forcing the majority of miners and their families to survive the strike on handouts, donations from the European "food mountain" and other charities.
 Being without benefits had more serious consequences for the miners and their families.
 Their children were not entitled to free school meals or social security help with school uniforms.
 Poverty and hunger became rife in the mining heartlands.
 This forced many miners into a dilemma: return to work, and be viewed as a "scab"; or maintain support and live primarily on donations, which is what the majority did.

+Subsequent developments

+The whole act was repealed by the section 300(1) of, and schedule 1 to, the Trade Union and Labour Relations (Consolidation) Act 1992, which came into force on 16 October 1992.